clippit/p-NJU/README.md

     pip install urllib3
     pip install beautifulsoup4
+    pip install PIL

+If you are in Windows, you can go to [PIL website](http://www.pythonware.com/products/pil/) for its binary installation to avoid compiling this library.

 OK, now you can run it by `python main.py` in console window.
 To build executable file, you need to use [PyInstaller](http://www.pyinstaller.org/).